Bottled Imagination co-founder Luke Cope shares his tips for getting campaigns approved, landing pitches, and wowing clients.

 Trying to identify the top B2B content is clearly a subjective task.
 This year we have focused on B2B content that has been well shared and/or has gained a large number of links.
 Both shares and links are important in content amplification.
 Shares can particularly help visibility and content distribution while links tend to help authority, search engine rankings and longevity.
 The number of links referred to throughout this article are the number of linking domains i.e. the number of unique domains that link to the article, rather than the total number of links.

-We hope the examples act as inspiration.
+We hope the examples act as inspiration for your B2B marketing ideas and campaigns.
 Also we would love your thoughts and examples of top content.

 We have identified six B2B content formats in our research that consistently perform better than the average.
 The six categories or formats are: